-- (i) Requests for reasonable accommodations.
-The Responding Party, Reporting Party, or other person participating in the Student Conduct Review Process may submit a request for reasonable accommodations for a documented disability for any part of the Student Conduct Review Process to the Department of Student Affairs representative (the "Representative").
-The Representative must receive such requests at least three (3) business days prior to the part of the Student Conduct Review Process for which the person is requesting accommodations. - (1) The Representative has the discretion to grant such requests.
-The Representative also has the discretion to waive the three (3) business day requirement. - (ii) Requests for Postponement.
-The Responding Party or Reporting Party may request to postpone any part of the Student Conduct Review Process. - (1) Requests to postpone any part of the Student Conduct Review Process must: - (i) Be submitted in writing to the Representative at least three (3) business days prior to the part of the Student Conduct Review Process for which the person is requesting postponement, and - (ii) State the reason(s) for the request. - (2) The Representative has the discretion to grant such requests.
+(i) Requests for reasonable accommodations.
+The Responding party, Reporting party, or other person participating in the Student Conduct Review Process may submit a request for reasonable accommodations for a documented disability for any part of the Student Conduct Review Process to the Office of Student Development representative (the "Representative").
+The Representative must receive such requests at least three (3) business days prior to the part of the Student Conduct Review Process for which the person is requesting accommodations.

+(1) The Representative has the discretion to grant such requests.

+The Representative also has the discretion to waive the three (3) business day requirement.

+(ii) Requests for Postponement.
+The Responding party or Reporting party may request to postpone any part of the Student Conduct Review Process.

+(1) Requests to postpone any part of the Student Conduct Review Process must:

+- (i) Be submitted in writing to the Representative at least three (3) business days prior to the part of the Student Conduct Review Process for which the person is requesting postponement, and - (ii) State the reason(s) for the request. - (2) The Representative has the discretion to grant such requests.
 The Representative also has the discretion to waive the three (3) business day requirement. - (3) The University is not required to postpone a Student Conduct Review proceeding pending the outcome of a criminal prosecution. - (iii) Notices.
 All notices to a student are sent to the student's official University email account.
 Notices to a student organization are sent to the student organization's highest-ranking officer's official University email account. - (iv) Remote Participation.
-The Representative has the discretion to allow the Responding Party, Reporting Party, and/or Witness to participate in the Student Conduct Review Process remotely via telephone or other electronic means. - (1) Requests to participate remotely must be received by the Representative at least three (3) business days prior to the part of Student Conduct Review Process for which the request is being made. - (2) The Representative has the discretion to waive the three (3) business day requirement.
+The Representative has the discretion to allow the

+Responding party, Reporting party, and/or Witness to participate in the Student Conduct Review Process remotely via telephone or other electronic means.